 Many successful Zolgensma fundraising campaigns in India have helped babies receive treatment in time, overcoming the hurdles of SMA injection cost and Zolgensma injection price in India.

-Among various crowdfunding platforms, ImpactGuru has become a widely trusted option in India for raising funds specifically for expensive medical treatments like Zolgensma.
+Among various donation platforms, ImpactGuru has become a widely trusted option in India for raising funds specifically for expensive medical treatments like Zolgensma.

 Hope Beyond Numbers